sighupio/fury-kubernetes-on-premises/examples/playbooks/README.md

 ## Provision Master and Worker Nodes

-Now that all the prerequisites are installed, we can provision the master and worker nodes.
+Now that all the prerequisites are installed, we can provision the Kubernetes master and worker nodes.

 The `3.cluster.yml` playbook needs some variables to be set in the `hosts.ini` file, double-check that everything is ok.